Kids are very territorial.

 We were caught.

 His eyes turned into slits as he pulled open our door.
 His stream of consciousness profanity fired up instantly and without pause.
-None of us had the fortitude to counter his accusations of theft, trespassing, being a 12 year old virgin, or the construction of a gay love palace.
+None of us had the fortitude to counter his accusations of theft, trespassing, being a 12-year-old virgin, or the construction of a neighborhood love shack.

 None of us said anything.

 He wanted his junk back and he wanted it right away, which we did without question.
 He stood at the edge of his garage and watched us rip his wood and aluminum for our walls and carry it back down the hill.
 The lawn chair men chuckled as they took pulls from their cheap beer and made comments about pin dicks and cherries and I wondered if this was all for their entertainment.

 Because the fort wasn’t on his property, we remained uneasy neighbors, the squatters in the plywood porn library, and the part-time inmate with a near-genius affinity for profanity.